Pop Culture Madness!

 1948 Pop Culture History

-In an alternate reality, Dewey defeated President Truman for the US Presidential election.
-In this reality Truman won.
+In an alternate reality, Dewey defeated President Truman in the US Presidential election.
+In this reality, Truman won.

 Mentos were first produced in the Netherlands in 1948.
 They are now sold in almost every country.

-Columbia Records introduced the first ever 12-inch microgroove disc which could hold up to twenty-three minutes of music per side, allowing for the rise of the Long Play (LP) album.
-One side of an 10" 78rpm is limited to about 3 minutes, so musicians did not publish long songs from the beginning of the 20th century onward.
-This limitation existed until 1948 with the invention of the LP, but pop songs are still usually under 4 minutes long.
+Columbia Records introduced the first ever 12-inch microgroove disc, which could hold up to twenty-three minutes of music per side, allowing for the rise of the Long Play (LP) album.
+One side of a 10″ 78rpm is limited to about 3 minutes, so musicians did not publish long songs from the beginning of the 20th century onward.
+This limitation existed until 1948 with the invention of the LP, but pop songs are usually under 4 minutes long.

 The Ford F-series truck was introduced.